Past Workshop Descriptions

 Introduction to Regular/Double 8mm Filmmaking

 Regular/Double 8mm is related to but different than both 16mm and super 8.
-Here you'll understand how, and shoot/process/project this unique-format film in a day.
-Black and white film will be shot by the group using various, simple, cameras.
-Together we'll process the film in the darkroom (learning what negative and reversal processing are and how they affect the resulting image from the same shot).
-Thirdly we'll use both a 16mm and a Regular 8mm projector to screen the film, learning how projection choice affects the effect of the movie.
-Participants will take away an experience of analogue motion picture making that can only come by using this least common of formats, which contrary to digital immediacy comes with hope, anxiety and anticipation: the latent image.
+Try it out: shoot/process/project this unique-format film in a day.
+Black and white film will be shot on small, sweet Bolex cameras.
+We'll process the film in the darkroom, playing with its curious two halves.
+Thirdly, we'll use both a 16mm and a Regular 8mm projector to screen the film, learning how projection choice affects the effect of the movie.
+Have an experience of analogue motion pictures that can only come via this least common of formats.
+Do you love it?
+Only one way to find out.

 Regular 8mm Filmmaking Intensive Workshop includes: